-- Creation of strategies to tackle new challenges - Improved in-depth analysis of priority issues - Reprogramming and reprioritizing projects based on improved information and availability of funding. - ✤ Sector plans and integrated programs reviewed and improved.
+- Creation of strategies to tackle new challenges - Improved in-depth analysis of priority issues - Improving content of project proposals and identification. - Reprogramming and reprioritizing projects based on improved information and availability of funding. - Sector plans and integrated programs reviewed and improved.